Matilda plays the hits, with a menu of crowdpleasers and a stellar view to match.

 Matilda Bay is an oldie but a goodie.
-Conservative, but not old fashioned, posh but not stuffy, it styles a fine mac’n’cheese with smoked cheddar and all sorts of on trend dude food.
+Conservative, but not old fashioned, posh but not stuffy, it styles a fine mac’n’cheese with smoked cheddar and all sorts of on-trend food.

-Brussels sprout slaw with cranberry and smoked almonds is a case in point.
-Oven baked haloumi wrapped in filo with pumpkin and tomato is a touch small side for its $24 price tag.
-It is, however, spot on in the taste department with its accompanying olive salsa and harissa yoghurt.
+Brussels sprouts slaw with cranberry and smoked almonds is a case in point.
+Baked haloumi wrapped in filo with pumpkin and tomato is a touch small for its $24 price tag, but is spot on in the taste department with its accompanying olive salsa and harissa yoghurt.

-Fluffy, pillowy potato gnocchi is standout with its super rich, slow cooked braised lamb shank topped with truffled pecorino.
-Business folks and fine dining fans flock to Matilda Bay for its well-cooked wood fired steaks.
-Choose from a 250g Black Angus fillet to a 500g ribeye and pair it with one of its sauces – from Bearnaise to barbecue relish.
+Fluffy, pillowy potato gnocchi is standout and made even better with an accompanying braised lamb shank topped with truffled pecorino.
+Business folks and fine-dining fans flock to Matilda Bay for its well-cooked wood-fired steaks.
+Choose from a 250-gram Black Angus fillet to a 500-gram rib-eye and pair it with a range of sauces – from béarnaise to barbecue relish.

 Matilda Bay is a romantic, sophisticated venue with top-notch cooking, experienced waitstaff and an intelligent wine list that crosses continents.
-It’s a destination.
+A destination.